 The MR750 scanner has a main magnetic field strength of 3 Tesla and is equipped with fast water-cooled gradients (slew rate of 200 mT/ms, peak amplitude 50mT/m, 100% duty cycle) used for spatial encoding.
 The MR 750 has 32 receive channels for improved multi-coil signal detection.
-Currently quadrature head and extremity coils, 8 and 16 channel head coils and a surface coil are available.
-We are awaiting delivery on a 32 channel coil from Nova Instruments which will provide increased SNR and parallel imaging capabilities.
+Coils include single channel (birdcage) transmit / receive (GE), 8 channel (GE), 16 channel (MRI Instruments), 32 channel (Nova Medical), 8 channel speech (Clinical MR Solutions), and an 8 channel array for nonhuman primate imaging (Clinical MR Solutions).
 The image reconstruction engine is based on a solid state 192GB architecture with 24 cores operating at 2.7 GHz capable of reconstructing parallel image acquisitions during the scanning session allowing the operator to assess image quality in near real time.
 The scanner has the ability to run in research mode, allowing modified research sequences both from in-house and external collaborators to be used in addition to the standard GE pulses sequences already provided.
 Real-time AFNI is used to monitor head motion in real-time.
-Synchronization and triggering signals are logged by the Biopac system described below.
+Synchronization and triggering signals are logged by the BIOPAC system described below.

 Stimulus presentation can be delivered by using an advanced fiber optic goggle system (Avotec), or a high resolution back-projection system (VPixx).
 The VPixx system uses a high refresh rate DLP projector (480Hz in color, 1,440Hz in grayscale and 10kHz for binary images).
 DLP permits extremely fast access and transmission of video, in microseconds.
 The VPixx system can also display in stereoscopic vision up to 400Hz with circular polarizing filter and passive glasses.
 Both goggles and back-projection systems are interfaced with SensoMotoric Instruments eye tracking system (sampling rate of 50 Hz).
 This eye tracking system yields four different analyses: percentage analysis, pictorial analysis, order of object vs. time, and pupil diameter vs. time.

 Stabilizing patients to minimize head movement is critical for MRI studies.
 The Brain Imaging Core has three head stabilizing methods: bite bars, vacuum pillow, and foam inserts.

-Collection of peripheral, physiological measures in the MRI are done using the Biopac MP150 system.
+Collection of peripheral, physiological measures in the MRI are done using the BIOPAC MP150 system.
 The MP150 system provides high resolution (16 bit), variable sample rates for analog and calculation channels, 16 analog inputs and two analog outputs, digital I/O lines (automatically control other TTL level equipment), and 16 online calculation channels.
 The MP150 System provides high-speed acquisition (400 kHz aggregate) via an Ethernet connection to a host computer.
-AcqKnowledge, the Biopac control and analysis software package, is used is used in conjunction with Psychology Software Tools (PST) E-Prime or PsychoPy (developed at the University of Nottingham) to control the acquisition and can be used for data analysis.
+AcqKnowledge, the BIOPAC control and analysis software package, is used is used in conjunction with Psychology Software Tools (PST) E-Prime or PsychoPy (developed at the University of Nottingham) to control the acquisition and can be used for data analysis.

-Electrodermal activity is acquired in the MRI using the Biopac amplifier and two 6mm Ag-AgCL non-polarizable electrodes placed on the tips of the second and third fingers or on the thenar and hypothenar eminences of the palm, depending on the requirements and placement restrictions of individual studies.
+Electrodermal activity is acquired in the MRI using the BIOPAC amplifier and two 6mm Ag-AgCL non-polarizable electrodes placed either on the tips of the second and third fingers or on the thenar and hypothenar eminences of the palm, depending on the requirements and placement restrictions of individual studies.